Designing ADA‑Compliant Touchless Bathrooms with BathSelect Fixtures

 The Foundation – 2010 ADA Standards for Accessible Design

-The 2010 ADA Standards for Accessible Design are the cornerstone of compliance for new construction and alterations in public and commercial facilities.
+The 2010 ADA Standards for Accessible Design are the foundation of acceptance for new constructions and alterations in both public and commercial facilities.
 These standards must be followed alongside DOJ Title II and III regulations and are enforced nationwide.
 For practical usage advice, refer to the ADA Guide by the U.S. Access Board.

 Key Fixture Placement and Clearance Requirements